AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 4.md

 - Understand the processes at the delta level
 - Often monodisciplinary solutions create problems elsewhere in the system
 - Create integrated, optimized solutions across disciplines

+---
+# Mangroves and Salt Marshes
+Dynamics and wet areas have a function

+Dunamics / Flooding
+- Selivery of sediment to low aread, building the delta
+- Lowering flood elevations downstream

+Wetlands
+- Peat growth: building the delta
+- Mitigating floods

+And also...
+- Carbon sequestration (climate service)
+- Enhancing biodiversity

+In these types of environments. different types of plants live in different tidal regimes.
+How miuch the plants are accustomed to water affects how the system reacts to, for example, sea-level rise.
+To combat this, we implement nature-based solutions to gain elevation.
+However, these are often theoretical